Learn more about trading with eToro

 What should you remember when day trading?

-When seemingly good opportunities arise, you may be tempted to adapt your trading strategy to match them.
-However, it is important to stick to the rules that you set yourself.
+• Good opportunities may arise, and you may be tempted to adapt your strategy, but it’s important to stick to your rules and boundaries.

-There is risk involved in all stock trading, meaning that reducing any potential risk is key.
-Look to implement risk management tools such as limits and stop losses, and have the confidence to sell assets when performance is less than ideal.
+• Risk is involved in all stock trading, so look into risk management tools such as limits and stop losses, and have the confidence to sell assets when the performance is less than ideal.

-Although you may see or hear other day traders discussing their recent wins and future predictions, it’s important not to let their opinions influence your approach.
-While they may have experienced some success, their choice of asset and trading strategy may not align with your own.
+• Although you may hear of other traders discussing their recent wins, do not let their opinions influence your approach.
+Their rules and boundaries may not align with yours.

-It takes time to learn how to day trade so do not be scared to practise your skills.
-Look for a trading platform offering a free demo account, allowing you to develop and test your trading strategy before investing your own capital.
+• It takes time to learn how to day trade, so do not be afraid to practice.
+You could try using a demo account, which will help you to develop and test your strategy before investing in your own capital.

 Visit the eToro Academy to learn more about trading.